 An alert consists of a trigger and one or more actions.

 Each trigger is based on a metric with condition value criteria that determines when the trigger should fire.
-For more about Triggers, see View and Manage Triggers.
+For more about Triggers, see Manage Control Center Alert Triggers for Confluent Platform.

 Any actions associated with the trigger are executed when the criteria is met.